sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

-# Monitoring and Auto-Mitigating the Unhealthy of Containers in SONiC
+# Monitoring and Auto-Mitigating the Unhealthy of Docker Containers in SONiC

 # High Level Design Document
 #### Rev 0.1